Bulk Power Bank Orders for Teams & Events

 There’s nothing quite like the convenience of dropping your phone on a wireless charger and watching it power up.
 But what happens when it charges at a snail’s pace?
 If your wireless charger isn’t living up to its "fast" name, don’t worry—it’s usually an easy fix.
 Several common factors can interfere with charging speed, from a simple misalignment to using the wrong power brick.
 Let’s walk through the four most common culprits and how you can get your charger working at top speed.

-How to Nail the Perfect Placement
+Get the Perfect Placement Every Time

 Wireless charging works by transferring energy between two magnetic coils—one in the charger and one in your phone.
 For an efficient charge, these coils need to be aligned almost perfectly.
 If your phone is off-center, the connection will be weak, and your charging speed will drop significantly.
 Think of it like trying to tune in to a radio station; you have to hit the exact frequency for a clear signal.
 To get it right, place your phone directly in the center of the charging pad.
 You’ll know you’ve hit the sweet spot when your phone chimes and the charging indicator appears.